Cipher715/HealthyR/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
 This is my first R app.
-It reads health data from csv file, convert into dataframe, and generates reports.
-I focused on utilizing visualizaton function in R, using ggplot2 library.
+It reads health data from csv file, convert into dataframe, and generates reports. ¥n I focused on utilizing visualizaton function in R, using ggplot2 library.

 [Software Demo Video](https://youtu.be/Y3wgA7hpNAk)